TanKhoa1709/r-a-algorithm-app/docs/ARCHITECTURE.md

 ## Overview

-The Ricart-Agrawala Distributed Mutual Exclusion Demo is a multi-module Kotlin application that demonstrates the Ricart-Agrawala algorithm for distributed mutual exclusion.
+The Ricart-Agrawala Distributed Banking System is a multi-module Kotlin application that demonstrates the Ricart-Agrawala algorithm for distributed mutual exclusion in a practical banking scenario.
+Multiple bank branches coordinate access to a shared bank account using the distributed algorithm.

 ## Module Structure